sh1dow3r/layer0/_posts/2020-11-22-Securing_HomeLab_Access.md

 ## **Introduction**

 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
+Using only VPN as your main method to access you homelab environment is not alway as reliable as you would hope so.
+VPN sometimes is unstable and hard to troubleshoot, especially remotely.
 If you have wonder if there is a way to access your web console of your homelab hypervisor externally and restrict access to it, this blog is what you are seeking.
 In this blog, I will show a use case where you can use an open-source reverse proxy alongside Cloudflare "awesome" dashboard functionality.</span>

 ## What you will need?
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 For this post, you will need three things: <br />
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 1- Router that has public IP.
-In this blog I choose pfsense ❤   <br />
+In this blog I choose pfSense ❤   <br />
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 2- Virtual machine that has docker installed and has access to the internet.  <br />
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">